Deploy on Kubernetes

 kubectl scale deployment hiya-voice-verification --replicas=3

 Each pod runs the full engine independently.
-The Kubernetes Service automatically load-balances gRPC requests across all ready pods.
+The Kubernetes Service automatically load-balances requests across all ready pods.

 We recommend maintaining instances at around 50% CPU utilization to balance prompt response times with computational resource efficiency.
 See Scalability & Recovery for more details.